Where Eels Lie Down

 Reko Rennie

-• Reko Rennie is an interdisciplinary artist who explores his Aboriginal identity through contemporary media.
+Reko Rennie is an interdisciplinary artist who explores his Aboriginal identity through contemporary media.
 Through his practice, Rennie provokes discussion surrounding Indigenous culture and identity in contemporary urban environments.
 Largely autobiographical, his commanding works combine the iconography of his Kamilaroi heritage with stylistic elements of graffiti, merging traditional diamond-shaped designs, hand-drawn symbols and repetitive patterning to subvert romantic ideologies of Aboriginal identity.

-• As a result of recent, catastrophic fire events, the ever-pressing issue of global climate change is more pertinent than ever.
+As a result of recent, catastrophic fire events, the ever-pressing issue of global climate change is more pertinent than ever.
 Locally, there is a call to learn from our ancestors who have, for tens of thousands of years, successfully managed and maintained native ecologies through sustainable land management practices.
 This project provides an opportunity to create a public artwork that speaks to the significant history of Aboriginal culture and identity of the Parramatta region in a contemporary context.
 Of specific interest is the importance of the Burramattagal waterway (known as Parramatta River).
-As with past public art projects, my aim is to examine the historical and present day use of sites as a means to creating work that enlivens and enriches local and broader communities.
+As with past public art projects, my aim is to examine the historical and present-day use of sites as a means to creating work that enlivens and enriches local and broader communities.

 Where Eels Lie Down brings the history of the eel, inherently tied to the site, its surrounds, and its people, to the fore by celebrating it in large-scaled, articulated form.
 Two eels rise through the ground level of the square, their winding bodies crossing each other as they play.
 Reaching a height of approximately 7.5 metres, visitors are to walk under, around and through sections of the work.
 Fabricated in painted aluminium and etched granite panels, the artwork features sequenced lighting nestled within the seams of the panels.
 Transitioning from light, to bright, to dark blue, and back again signifies the tidal variations – the rise and fall – of the Burramattagal; a dynamic effect that acts as a beacon for activity against the night skies.
-Much like it was over thousands of years, these eels will again make the site a place for gathering; where people, local and afar, come to share stories, knowledge and time.

-• UAP believes that incredible things don’t just happen; they’re created, nurtured, and believed in.
-Headquartered in Brisbane with studios in Melbourne and Sydney, UAP | Urban Arts Projects offers consultancy, design assistance and workshop services with arts, culture, and creativity playing a vital role in their business.
+Urban Arts Projects (UAP) believes that incredible things don’t just happen; they’re created, nurtured, and believed in.
+Headquartered in Brisbane with studios in Melbourne and Sydney, UAP offers consultancy, design assistance and workshop services with arts, culture, and creativity playing a vital role in their business.

-The artist collaborated with UAP from the initial expression of interest submission to the final installation.
-UAP's extensive workshop expertise and familiarity with materials such as aluminium and granite enabled the artist to realise their artistic vision.
 The manufacturing process involved meticulous design of the substructure, granite, and aluminium panels using a detailed CAD model to document and manufacture all components of the artwork.
 Skilled technicians performed extensive welding, adhering to tested specifications, while painting and finishing each aluminium panel to achieve the desired flatness, gloss, and colour.

-• Artist Curator and Project Manager:
+Artist Curator and Project Manager:

 David Hagger